Dave Farrow: Career

-Farrow Memory Students Edition is a part of the Farrow Memory training developed specifically for school and university students.
-In this course, Dave aims to help students grasp concepts learned in the classroom and retain them in the long term.
-Students will find unique memory techniques in this edition that will help them ace their exams.
-In addition to this, there are also techniques for students that experience brain fog while taking the exam.
-You can find more information at Farrow Memory Student's Edition.

-Farrow Memory Professional Edition: This edition is developed with the aim to help professionals improve memory.
-Professionals cannot afford errors in their work.
-But, when you have difficulties remembering, even simple tasks seem herculean.
-Farrow Memory Professionals Edition introduces memory techniques and brain exercises to prevent cognitive decline.
-It also helps to advance your career by learning what is needed in a fraction of the time.
-You can find more information at Farrow Memory Professional Edition.

 World Memory Tournament Federation

 The World Memory Tournament Federation (WMTF) is an educational initiative cofounded by Dave Farrow and Sergio Gonzalez.
 It aims to improve the memory of students and to "democratize practical memory and empower lifelong learning" by encouraging the establishments of World Memory Tournament Clubs in schools across the globe as an extracurricular club with materials provided by the WMTF.
 The World Memory Tournament Federation also provides an online platform for members belonging to clubs located in various regions to come together and compete in memory tournaments set by the MTF.
 The WMTF has 30 clubs in 7 countries and are currently organizing national competitions in Canada, the United States and South Africa.

 Personal life

 Farrow first met his wife, Andrea Lee Zakel at Toronto's Polaris Star Trek convention in 2004.
 They were legally married in 2008 at Toronto City Hall and had their wedding at Backus Mill Heritage and Conservation Centre.
 They currently live in Buffalo, New York and have one son, Alexander, born in April 2014.